billkable/tap-troubleshooting/tap-dev-lessons.md

 Once the deployment is complete,
 verify:

--   Deployment 00002 is running
+-   Revision Deployment 00002 is running
 -   The new default message from the Cloud Native Runtime endpoint
 -   No (or minimal errors) from the load test output
--   Deployment 00001 will terminate after a couple of minutes following deployment 00002 running
+-   Revision Deployment 00001 will terminate after a couple of minutes following Revision deployment 00002 running

 You just completed a zero downtime CI and CD cycle!